 - Volunteers may NOT move into General Camping until after The Rodeo is over.
-Staff will coordinate the move out of Staff Camping into General Camping.You may not use your early access to the site to save campsites for ticket buyers or yourself.
+Staff will coordinate the move out of Staff Camping into General Camping.You may not use your early access to the site to save campsites for anyone.

 - QUIET STAFF CAMPING is shown on the Festival Site Map.
 All Volunteers arriving before 11AM Wednesday will camp in that area.
 Noise should be at a minimum between 10 PM and 7 AM.
 Volunteers wishing to remain in that area for the duration of the Festival may do so.
 It remains a Quiet Camping Area during the Festival.
 Your non-volunteer family may join you there.

-- Volunteers wishing to camp in General Camping may do so sometime after 11am on Wednesday.
+- Volunteers wishing to camp in General Camping may do so on Wednesday, after “The Rodeo” is deemed complete.
 Do not exit Staff Camping until directed to do so.

 - Volunteers not on site by Tuesday evening should arrive after NOON Wednesday.
 Volunteers arriving during the Rodeo will be directed to Staff Camping until after the Rodeo.

-- The Rodeo is not an exact science – if there is a delay in exiting Staff Camping, please, be patient!
+- The Rodeo is not an exact science and is dependent on weather, so please, be patient!
 Thank you for your understanding and cooperation.

-- VOLUNTEER MEAL TICKETS: Meal tickets for each volunteer are issued to volunteers for access to our Hospitality Tent meals.
-Three meals per day are provided from Wednesday evening through Sunday noon.
+- VOLUNTEER MEALS: Three meals per day are provided from Wednesday evening through Sunday noon.
 Volunteers must provide their own meals prior to Wednesday evening and after Sunday lunch.
-Exceptions apply for some approved early workers.
+Exceptions apply for some pre-approved early workers.

-- All meals will be eaten in the Hospitality Tent.
+- Meals will be eaten in the Hospitality Tent.
 There will be no takeout meals.